-If you looks for something a little bit extra there are also plenty of gay bath houses and saunas in Guadalajara to keep you…entertained.
-So here are some of the best sauna’s in Guadalajara!
+If you are looking for something a little bit extra, there are also plenty of gay bathhouses and saunas in Guadalajara to keep you…entertained.
+So here are some of the best saunas in Guadalajara!

-- Banos Galeana: Full service bar and a very active steam-room.
-Great prices and a very friendly owner.
+- Banos Galeana: Full-service bar and a very active steam-room.
+Great prices and an amiable owner.

-- Riilax: Clean and open, you won’t feel dirty entering here.
-Even with the lights on though plenty of things happen.
+- Riilax: Clean and open; you won’t feel dirty entering here.
+Even with the lights on, plenty of things are still guaranteed to happen.

 The Best Time to Visit Guadalajara And Discovering The Guadalajara Gay Pride!